naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 data_category = np.loadrxt( "category.txt" )
 ```

-The modules VAE, GMM, and MLDA used in the integrated model are defined.
+The modules VAE, GMM, and MLDA used in the integrated model are then defined.
-In the VAE, the number of dimensions of the latent variables is 18, the number of epochs is 200 and batch size is 500.
+In the VAE, the number of dimensions of the latent variables is 18, the number of epochs is 200, and the batch size is 500.
-In the GMM, the data is classified into 10 classes, and optional argument `data_category` is a set of correct labels and used to compute classification accuracy.
+In the GMM, the data are classified into ten classes.
+The optional argument `data_category` is a set of correct labels used to compute classification accuracy.
-In the MLDA, the data is classified into 10 classes using the weights `[200,200]` for the modalities, and optional argument `data_category` is a set of correct labels and used to compute classification accuracy.
+In the MLDA, the data are classified into ten classes using the weights `[200,200]` for the modalities.
+The optional argument `data_category` is a set of correct labels used to compute classification accuracy.

 ```